milvus-io/milvus/docs/design_docs/milvus_proto.md

 # Brief

-This document will help sdk developers to understand each API of milvus RPC proto.
+This document will help SDK developers to understand each API of Milvus RPC proto.

 # Table of contents
 =================